seanox/xml-micro-exchange-js/development/README.md

 - Start the service locally
   `cd /sources`
   `node service.js`
-- Execute `./test/cumulate.http` (local)
+- Execute `./test/cumulate.http` (local) -- last pass: 25 sec
 - Compare `./sources/trace.log` with the version in GitHub
 ---

 - Start the integration test
   Start `ant docker-integration`
-- Execute `./test/cumulate.http` (local Docker)
+- Execute `./test/cumulate.http` (local Docker) -- last pass: 19 sec
-  Ignore the test results, only the comparison of the trace files is relevant.
+  __Ignore the test results, only the comparison of the trace files is relevant.__
 - Update trace-docker.log
   `docker cp xmex-integration:/xmex/trace.log ../sources/trace-docker.log`
   `docker cp xmex-integration:/xmex/trace-cumulate.http ../sources/trace-cumulate.http`
   Replace in `./sources/trace-cumulate.http` 172.*** with 127.0.0.1
 - Compare `./sources/trace-docker.log` with the version in GitHub
   The tests may differ due to the different operating systems and components